Orpheus-Inc/Spotifit/README.md

 Original App Design Project
 ===

-**IF YOU ARE GRADING THIS PROJECT: For security concern, 2e didn’t include a file that is required to build the app but contains API key.
+**IF YOU ARE GRADING THIS PROJECT: For security concern, we didn’t include a file that is required to build the app but contains API key.
 Please let us know (through issue or email) before run it so we can send you a copy of that file.
 Thanks!**

 # Spotifit